Nesting statistics in the O(n) loop model on random planar maps: General definitions, reminders and main results

-\end{theorem} We expect this result to be universal among all $O(n)$ loop models at non-generic critical points.
-The explicit, non-universal finite prefactors in those asymptotics are given in the more precise Theorem~\ref{mainT}.
+In the above estimates, $\ell$ and $p$ are bounded and bounded away from $0$ as $V \rightarrow \infty$. \end{theorem} We expect this result to be universal among all $O(n)$ loop models at non generic critical points.
+The explicit, non universal finite prefactors in those asymptotics are given in the more precise Theorem~\ref{mainT}.
 We establish a similar result in Section~\ref{CylS} and Theorem~\ref{mainTC} for the number of loops separating the boundaries in cylinders.
+Note that our derivation of these theorems relies on the results of~\cite{BBG12b}, some of which were justified using numerical evidence rather than formal arguments.
+See Remark~\ref{rem:buddchen} below.